ngs-docs/2021-august-remote-computing/09-automation-snakemake.Rmd

 conda create -y --name snakemake snakemake-minimal
 ```

 This command makes a new environment called "snakemake" and installs snakemake in it!
+Here, `snakemake-minimal` is just the stuff needed to run snakemake, without some extra bells and whistles.

 Activate the environment with this command: